DataBiosphere/terra-docker/README.md

 Custom docker images need to use a Terra base image (see above) in order to work with the service that runs notebooks on Terra.
 * You can use any of the base images above
   * `terra-base` is the smallest image, but doesn't include any scientific packages on top of Jupyter and R
-* Here is an example of how to build off of a base image: Add `FROM us.gcr.io/broad-dsp-gcr-public/terra-jupyter-base:0.0.1` to your dockerfile (`terra-jupyter-base` is the smallest image you can extend from)
+* Here is an example of how to build off of a base image: Add `FROM us.gcr.io/broad-dsp-gcr-public/terra-base:0.0.1` to your dockerfile
 * Customize your image (see the [terra-jupyter-python](terra-jupyter-python/Dockerfile) dockerfile for an example of how to extend from one of our base images
 * Publish the image to either GAR or Dockerhub;
   * If using Dockerhub, the image **must be public** to be used